Amid record homelessness, a Texas think tank tries to upend how states tackle it

 Under Florida's new law, sanctioned shelter sites would ban alcohol and illegal drugs, but offer treatment for substance abuse and mental health problems.
 In an early memo to Florida lawmakers, Kurtz had suggested the state also make it easier to force people into treatment for mental illness.

-Cicero's push is happening amid record high rates of homelessness.
+Cicero's push is happening amid null.
 An annual federal count found some 650,000 unhoused people on a single night in 2023, with nearly half of them sleeping outside.
-At the same time, drug overdose deaths last year hit 112,000.
+At the same time, null last year hit 112,000.
 Homelessness advocates say Cicero's approach to these problems is counter-productive.

 "They're taking us back a decade or two into a failed homelessness policy that we've tried as a country, and it didn't work," says Diane Yentel, president of the National Low Income Housing Coalition.

-She says the main driver of homelessness is a severe shortage of housing, including an estimated 7.3 million unit deficit for the lowest income renters.
-Research shows that forced treatment is not the solution, she says, but permanent housing is.
+She says the main driver of homelessness is a severe shortage of housing, including an estimated 7.3 million unit null for the lowest income renters.
+Research shows that forced treatment is null, she says, but permanent null is.

 "Getting people into that stable, accessible, affordable home first, allows them to address any other issues, whether it's mental illness or addiction or other challenges," Yentel says.